Fire Safety & Procedures

 - Office personnel should make sure windows/doors are closed, critical documents/records are retrieved/secured, computers/equipment is shut off, personal belongings are retrieved/removed.

-Do not reenter a building until "ALL CLEAR" has been determined by emergency response personnel.
+Do not reenter a building until "ALL CLEAR" has been given by emergency response personnel.

 Open Flame Permit

 The use of an open flame is prohibited unless approved by the Safety Officer or designee, to request an open flame permit please complete the Open Flame Request Form at least 2 weeks in advance of the proposed event.

 The use of certain types of electrical appliances, power strips and extension cords is restricted.